Has your child been diagnosed with cerebral palsy?

 Fortunately, we can help.

-At District Speech, our professional speech therapy clinic near me can help your child overcome their obstacles to communication.
+At District Speech, our licensed speech pathologists can help your child overcome their obstacles to communication.

-Speech therapy provides a multitude of benefits for children living with cerebral palsy.
+Speech therapy services can provide a multitude of benefits for children living with cerebral palsy.

 Let’s take a closer look.

 Cerebral palsy gets its name from two Latin words: “cerebral”, meaning brain, and “palsy”, meaning body weakness or paralysis.